-The Employer shall provide an electronic copy of the Authorization for Payroll Deduction and Representation via email to C2everett@council2.com within ten (10) days of the employee executing the document.
+The Employer shall provide an electronic copy of the "Authorization for Representation and Dues Deduction" via email to C@everett@council2.com within ten (10) days of the employee executing the document.

-3.2 The Employer shall honor the terms and conditions of each employee's authorization for payroll deduction.
+The Employer shall honor the terms and conditions of each employee's authorization for payroll deduction.
 The Employer shall continue to deduct and remit Union dues and fees to the Union until such time as the Union notifies the Employer that the dues authorization has been properly terminated in compliance with the terms of the payroll deduction authorization executed by the employee.

-3.3 In the event of an error in relation to dues/fees deductions or union membership, the parties agree to cooperate in making the appropriate adjustments.
-The Employer shall promptly notify the Union in writing of any claim, demand, suit or other form of liability asserted against it relating to its implementation of this Article.
+In the event of an error in relation to dues/fees deductions or union membership, the parties agree to cooperate in making the appropriate adjustments.
+The Employer shall promptly notify the Union in writing of any claim, demand, suit, or other form of liability asserted against it relating to its implementation of this Article.
 The Union shall hold harmless, indemnify, and defend the Employer and its officers, employees, representatives, and agents from any claim or liability which may be brought by virtue of the Employer's administration of dues/fees deductions and by virtue of any action taken by the Employer in compliance with this Article relating to union membership and payroll deductions.
 The Employer shall be free to choose and retain defense counsel of its own choosing, provided that the Employer shall obtain the Union's prior written consent as to such selection, which consent shall not be unreasonably withheld.

-3.4 Listing of New and Terminated Employees: The City agrees to furnish the Union:
+Listing of New, Promoted, and Terminated Employees: The Employer agrees to furnish the Union:

 - A. By the 10th of the following month, a listing of bargaining unit employees hired, promoted, or terminated during the previous month.
-Such listing shall contain the names of the employees, along with their job classification, work location, and mailing address. - B. By March 1st and September 1st of each year, a listing of bargaining unit members, their department/section, classification, base pay, birthday, full-time/part-time status, and number of scheduled hours, city seniority date, classification seniority date, and mailing address.
+Such listings shall contain the names of the employees, along with their job classification, work location, department, hours worked, base wage, hire date, mailing address, work phone, personal phone, work email and personal email. - B. By the 1st day of January, April, July, and October of each year, a listing of bargaining unit members, along with their job classification, work location, department, hours worked, base wage, hire date, mailing address, work phone, personal phone, work email, and personal email.